Natural Ways To Stop Cats Pooping In Your Garden Without Harming Them

 PestBye® Jet Spray Battery Operated Motion Activated Cat Scarer & Repellent - Animal Repeller

-• Range of up to 10m in a 120 degree arc
+• Keep unwanted animals away with a range of up to 10m in a 120-degree arc

 Invest in a dog or cat